PrachiPrakash/Spark-Optimization/README.md

 ##Simple Gradient Descent:
  This is a implementation of gradient descent with no regularization.
 ##Congjugate Gradient Method
-This is a implementation of the conjugate gradient method to find the local minimum of function
+This is a implementation of the nonlinear conjugate gradient method to find the local minimum of function.
+For line search it uses StrongWolfe condition with bracketing and for interpolation in the zoom phase it uses Quadratic interpolation technique.